iwakurakurea/hunter-pixelmon/README.md

 leave everything else default and press "OK"

 wait for it to install
 it might take a while because it has to download the whole 400mb pixelmon mod

-a message should appear in the console telling you it's installed you can double check by seeing if the "shared" and "client" folders are empty if not contact me discord : clairnya
+a message should appear in the console telling you it's installed you can double check by seeing if the "shared" and "client" folders are empty if not contact me, discord : clairnya

 enjoy the game
 love, clair <3